 Assistant Professor of Biology

-I joined the TEACRS Program after completing my PhD in Molecular & Environmental Toxicology at the University of Wisconsin - Madison.
-I conducted my research with Mitch McVey, PhD, Associate Professor of Biology.
+I joined the TEACRS Program after completing my PhD in Microbiology at the University of Chicago, Chicago, IL.
+I conducted my research at Tufts with Linc Sonenshein, PhD, Professor of Molecular Biology & Microbiology.

-To learn more about Elyse's career, visit her Northeastern Illinois University web page.
+To learn more about Joe's career, visit his Texas A & M University web page.